“My LinkedIn news feed is full of crap, is there a solution?”

 2. Customise your LinkedIn news feed

-Sadly it’s far from perfect.
+In 2014, it was Under All Updates on your Home page, to the right of Pulse, you’ll find the option to Customise what appears in your feed.
+Sadly, it’s far from perfect.
 LinkedIn offered me this job even though I have unchecked Job Opportunities… I mean seriously!
 Though just having had yet another birthday maybe I should be grateful they think I am a junior!! 😉

 3. Hide people and updates